 Begin by sitting in a circle and each person should give a present to the person sitting next to them, one at a time, going round the circle so that everyone sees each gift.
-Afterwards the participants can play in pairs, taking it in turns to give each other a mystery gift.
-Keep swapping over for a few minutes.
+Once you have demonstrated the game, participants can play in pairs, taking it in turns to give each other a mystery gift.
+Keep swapping over for a couple of minutes.

 - Afterwards it is fun to go around the circle and find out some of the presents people received

 - Keep it moving fast so that players don’t have time to plan – this is much more fun!